 Seats and roles in Abstract are used to set user permissions and access to the projects in each organization.
 Users are assigned a seat and a role by the organization admin.
 A user can have either a viewer or a contributor seat, which is combined with an admin, member, or guest role.

-Each viewer in a Branches project can view and comment on branches, collections, and artboards that are shared via desktop or web.
+Each viewer in a project can view and comment on branches, collections, and artboards that are shared via desktop or web.
 They can also export project files.

 Contributor seats are priced per person.
 Pricing per contributor depends on the subscription.

-Contributors in Branches organizations can edit projects, which includes creating branches, editing files, making commits, merging branches, and more.
+Contributors in organizations can edit projects, which includes creating branches, editing files, making commits, merging branches, and more.

 Roles are used to determine the level of access each user seat has to the organization’s projects.
 Three types of roles are available to assign to each viewer or contributor that is part of an organization.
 One type of role can be assigned per seat.
-These roles apply to all Branches and Notebooks subscriptions.

 Administrators are responsible for managing the Abstract account for an organization.
 They manage approval for new contributor seats, billing, integrations, organization details, and other organization-level settings.